IntelLabs/nlp-architect/doc/source/word_sense.rst

 where:

 1. TARGET_WORD: the word that you want to get the most common sense of.
-2. DEFINITION: the definition of the word (usually a single sentence) extracted from external resource such as wordnet or wikidata
+2. DEFINITION: the definition of the word (usually a single sentence) extracted from external resource such as Wordnet or Wikidata
-3. SEMANTIC_BRANCH:  the inherited hypernyms extracted from external resource such as wordnet or wikidata
+3. SEMANTIC_BRANCH:  the inherited hypernyms extracted from external resource such as Wordnet or Wikidata
 4. CLASS_LABEL: a binary [0,1] Y value that represent whether the sense (Definition and semantic branch) is the most common sense  of the target word

 Store the file in the data folder of the project.